Bukchon Hanok Village Seoul Guide: Official Visitor Hours & Quiet Routes (2026)

 • You’d rather not navigate alone with kids in tow.

-Compare half-day Bukchon + Gyeongbokgung tours on Viator — most include hanbok rental and run 3–4 hours from a central Seoul pickup point.
+Book a Gyeongbokgung + Bukchon + Gwangjang walking day tour on Klook β€” most include hanbok rental and run 3–4 hours from a central Seoul pickup point.

 Where to Stay Nearby